-Determining the desirability of a classic is sometimes challenging, but this 1969 Ford Mustang GT leaves no doubt.
+12/06/2025: Determining the desirability of a classic is sometimes challenging, but this 1969 Ford Mustang GT leaves no doubt.
 The auction action confirms that people like what they see and are willing to let their wallets do the talking.
 It presents well, with its reversible engine upgrades unlocking extra power.
-I must say a big thank you to Barn Finder Curvette for spotting the GT listed here on eBay in Dallas, Texas.
-Bidding has raced to $31,102, which is below the reserve.
+I must say a big thank you to Barn Finder Curvette for the original lead on this Mustang in Dallas, Texas.

 The 1969 model year marked the end of the line for the Mustang’s revered GT badge.
 Ford retired it at the end of the year, and it wouldn’t return until 1982.
-This car is a mystery because the paint shade appears much lighter than the Royal Maroon that the seller suggested.
+This car is a mystery because the paint shade appears much lighter from some angles than the Royal Maroon the seller listed.
 My belief is strengthened by this trunk shot, with the paint darker in that area than on the exterior.
 The seller admits that the Mustang underwent a clear-over-base repaint, and it is possible that the process included a change to a lighter shade.
+Barn Finder Bob_in_TN suggests that it could be iconic Candy Apple Red, and I’m inclined to agree.
 Beyond that question, the vehicle’s presentation is comfortably acceptable for a driver-grade classic.
 There are no significant cosmetic imperfections, and life in Texas has kept the car rust-free.
-The trim and glass are in excellent condition, while the Magnum 500 wheels and BF Goodrich tires are relatively new.
+The exterior is missing a few bright pieces and badges, but the remaining trim and glass are in excellent condition.
+The GT sits on a set of Magnum 500 wheels that appear to be relatively new, wrapped in BF Goodrich tires.

 Decoding the VIN confirms that the first owner ordered this GT powered by the H-Code version of the company’s 351ci V8.
 The factory quoted power and torque figures of 250hp and 355 ft/lbs, but this motor should deliver more.
 Somebody swapped the original two-barrel carburetor and matching intake for a four-barrel setup, and coupled with a recent engine rebuild, power should have climbed to at least 300hp.
 Purists will welcome the news that the seller retained the factory carburetor and intake, making it straightforward to reverse the changes.
 Power is fed to the rear via a four-speed manual transmission, and the brakes feature upgraded Wilwood discs and calipers.
 The seller confirms that the GT runs and drives well, with plenty of power and a smooth-shifting four-speed.
 It is ready to provide the winning bidder with immediate classic motoring pleasure.